Learning Center / How to Connect EL Wire

 Cap the Cut End Immediately

-Before doing anything else with the cut end, slide an end cap onto it.
-This seals out moisture and debris from the exposed phosphor coating.
-Skipping this step is one of the most common causes of premature failure in EL Wire builds.
+Before anything else, seat an end cap onto the cut end.
+This seals out moisture and debris from the exposed phosphor.
+Skipping this is one of the most common causes of premature wire failure.

 04

-At the opposite end (the end that connects to power), carefully strip back approximately 1 cm of the outer plastic sheath using a wire stripper or sharp blade.
-Inside, you will find the phosphor-coated copper core and the two angel hair wires.
-Be gentle — these wires snap easily if you rush the stripping step.
+At the opposite (connector) end, strip back approximately 1 cm of outer sheath.
+Inside you will find the copper core and two angel hair wires.
+Be gentle — these wires snap easily.
+Insert the stripped end into the female EZ Snap connector.
+Press firmly until it seats.
+Give a gentle tug to confirm.

 Note: The angel hair wires are extremely thin.
-Handle them carefully and avoid bending the stripped section back and forth while working.
+Avoid bending the stripped section back and forth while working.

 05